 To be honest, most of the time I just do what I think will be right for that particular programme and hope everybody likes it.
 Naturally, I will modify it on the day if asked and frankly I don't get upset or offended by the implied criticism in the way I perhaps might have when I first began lighting many years ago.
 After all - it's their show and let's face it, they will probably have a better understanding of what is required than I will.
 I think the most important thing is to have ideas of one's own but not to be upset if they have to be changed.

-I do work regularly with a director who as well as concentrating on the cameras does notice the lighting and always has sensible and constructive things to say about it.
+I have worked often with a director who as well as concentrating on the cameras does notice the lighting and always has sensible and constructive things to say about it.
 He also knows a huge amount about sound and for that matter how every other department works.
 Despite this constant pressure on everyone, he creates a really positive working atmosphere rather than the negative one that one or two other directors surround themselves with.
 Making people work with you rather than in spite of you is sadly a rare gift.

-Back to drawing the plot! - as I have said, this is the essence of what we do.
+Back to drawing the plot...
+As I have said, this is the essence of what we do.
 Without a good plot everything on the day is a battle which might never be won.
-You have to imagine in your head how it will look on the day and try to foresee all the pitfalls and anticipate all the changes of mind the director will make in the studio.
-If it's a sitcom or sketch show you also have to hold a 3D image of the set in your head and predict where the sound booms will be in order that they can pick up the dialogue without casting boom shadows.
+You have to imagine in your head how it will look on the screen and try to foresee all the pitfalls and anticipate all the changes of mind the director will make in the studio.
+If it's a sitcom you also have to hold a 3D image of the set in your head and predict where the sound booms will be in order that they can pick up the dialogue without casting boom shadows.

 The set will have been erected before this, although painting and dressing work will usually continue on the set at the same time as the finelight.
 The LD normally stands where the light is pointing and instructs the electrician in all the adjustments of height, pan, tilt, focus and the setting of any barndoors, shutters or flags.
 Most LDs can look into the lens of a lamp and know from experience whether it is at the right height and whether it has the correct amount of 'spot or flood'.

-At the same time as the LD is setting the hanging lamps, any lights on the floor will be rigged and set by other electricians, again under the supervision of the LD.
+At the same time as the LD is setting the hanging lamps, any lights on the floor will be rigged and set by other electricians, again under the supervision of the LD, via the gaffer.
 Yes, we sometimes do have to be in two places at once.

-If moving lights are involved they are usually lowered to floor level and 'addressed.'
-This means that each is given a unique DMX data number, enabling it to be controlled from the moving light console.
+If moving lights are involved they will hopefully have been 'addressed' during the rig.
+This means that each is given a unique DMX data number, enabling it to be controlled from the console.
+However, in some studios the lamps are lowered at this stage to be addressed, which can hold up the work the LD is trying to do.
 Automated lights are incredibly complex and it is quite common for several to have faults following the bashing about they will have received during the rig.
 A finelight involving a large number of moving lights can take several hours before work can begin setting the conventional lights.

 There is no such thing as a 'normal' finelight but most take somewhere between three and six hours depending on their complexity.
 The shortest finelight I regularly used to do was on Harry Hill's TV Burp, which was only two hours.
 This was to set around 70 lights on the main set plus the audience and a number of lights on sketch sets that varied from week to week.
 That was going some and relied upon having an excellent sparks crew!